October 28, 2014

 - Student and exchange visitor having a nearing reporting date for school and/or program

-- Other emergency (such as Appearance in a U.S. court)
+- Other emergency as approved by the Consular Chief (such as subpoena to appear in a U.S. court)

 CAN I TRAVEL WITHOUT A VISA?